History of sound recording: Magnetic tape sound recording

-Engineers at AEG, working with the chemical giant IG Farben, created the world's first practical magnetic tape recorder, the 'K1', which was first demonstrated in 1935.
+In Germany, engineers at AEG, working with the chemical giant IG Farben, created the world's first practical magnetic tape recorder, the 'K1', which was first demonstrated in 1935.
 During World War II, an engineer at the Reichs-Rundfunk-Gesellschaft discovered the AC biasing technique.
 With this technique, an inaudible high-frequency signal, typically in the range of 50 to 150 kHz, is added to the audio signal before being applied to the recording head.
 Biasing radically improved the sound quality of magnetic tape recordings.
-By 1943 AEG had developed stereo tape recorders.
+By 1943, AEG had developed stereo tape recorders.

 During the war, the Allies became aware of radio broadcasts that seemed to be transcriptions (much of this due to the work of Richard H. Ranger), but their audio quality was indistinguishable from that of a live broadcast and their duration was far longer than was possible with 78 rpm discs.
-At the end of the war, the Allies captured a number of German Magnetophon recorders from Radio Luxembourg which aroused great interest.
+At the end of the war, the Allies captured a number of German Magnetophon recorders from Radio Luxembourg, which aroused great interest.
 These recorders incorporated all of the key technological features of analog magnetic recording, particularly the use of high-frequency bias.

 American audio engineer John T. Mullin served in the U.S. Army Signal Corps and was posted to Paris in the final months of World War II.
 His unit was assigned to find out everything they could about German radio and electronics, including the investigation of claims that the Germans had been experimenting with high-energy directed radio beams as a means of disabling the electrical systems of aircraft.
 Mullin's unit soon amassed a collection of hundreds of low-quality magnetic dictating machines, but it was a chance visit to a studio at Bad Neuheim near Frankfurt while investigating radio beam rumors that yielded the real prize.

 Mullin was given two suitcase-sized AEG 'Magnetophon' high-fidelity recorders and fifty reels of recording tape.
-He had them shipped home and over the next two years, he worked on the machines constantly, modifying them and improving their performance.
+He had them shipped home, and over the next two years, he worked on the machines constantly, modifying them and improving their performance.
 His major aim was to interest Hollywood studios in using magnetic tape for movie soundtrack recording.

 Mullin gave two public demonstrations of his machines, and they caused a sensation among American audio professionals—many listeners could not believe that what they were hearing was not a live performance.
-By luck, Mullin's second demonstration was held at MGM studios in Hollywood and in the audience that day was Bing Crosby's technical director, Murdo Mackenzie.
-He arranged for Mullin to meet Crosby and in June 1947 he gave Crosby a private demonstration of his magnetic tape recorders.
+By luck, Mullin's second demonstration was held at MGM studios in Hollywood, and in the audience that day was Bing Crosby's technical director, Murdo Mackenzie.
+He arranged for Mullin to meet Crosby, and in June 1947, he gave Crosby a private demonstration of his magnetic tape recorders.